andre-anan-gilbert/Twitter-Sentiment-Analysis/README.md

 5. The user that tweeted (robotickilldozr)
 6. The text of the tweet (Lyx is cool)

-Before this data can be used for training the follwoing four preprocessing steps are applied.
-Firstly, the text field is cleaned using regualer expression, replacing special characters such as HTML codes and removing @mentions, and #tags.
-Then the data is split into train and test partition, using a 90:10 split.
-Next, the tweets are tokenzied and vectorized, based on the frequency (count) of each word that occurs in the entire text, using the respective Spark ML native methods.
+Before this data can be used for training, the following four preprocessing steps are applied.
+Firstly, the text field is cleaned using regular expressions, replacing special characters such as HTML codes and removing @mentions, and #tags.
+Then the data is split into train- and test-partition, using a 90:10 split.
+Next, the tweets are tokenized and vectorized, based on the frequency (count) of each word that occurs in the entire text, using the respective Spark ML native methods.
 As a last step, IDF (inverse document frequency) is applied.

-The train partition is then used to learn the logistic regrssion model used for sentiment classification, which is then evaluated on the test partition.
+The train partition is then used to learn the logistic regression model used for sentiment classification, which is then evaluated on the test partition.

 ## Get Started

-### Prerequisits
+### Prerequisites

-Once all docker and minikube are installed, the following steps can be used to get the prerequisits to deploy the application up and running:
+Once all docker and minikube are installed, the following steps can be used to get the prerequisites necessary, to deploy the application up and running:

 1. Start Docker (Open Docker Desktop)